The effectiveness of laser therapy in the treatment of CRPS

 The diagnostic criteria were:

 The prospective study included a sample of 50 patients undergoing the first 10 therapies each day, 5 days a week.
-To measure the result were evaluated in order to estimate the therapeutic effects:
+To measure the result, the following was evaluated in order to estimate the therapeutic effects:

-- a) the intensity of pain at rest and during active movements,
+1) The intensity of pain at rest and during active movements

 The intensity of the pain was measured using a visual analogue scale (VAS), which shows the condition of the limb in the absence of pain.
 Pain intensity was measured separately at rest and during active wrist/ankle movements.